projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 the I/O port.
 If yes, the owning module is invoked to execute requested APIs.

-When the DM completes the emulation (port IO 20h access in this example) of a device such as uDev1, uDev1 puts the result into the request buffer (register AL).
+When the DM completes the emulation (port I/O 20h access in this example) of a device such as uDev1, uDev1 puts the result into the request buffer (register AL).
 The DM returns the control to the HV indicating completion of an I/O instruction emulation, typically through